dmrdev727/DMRLauncherPublic/README.md

 # Privacy Policy for DMR Launcher

-DMR Launcher (package name: `com.github.dmrdev727.dmrlauncher.app`) is provided by DMRDev727 (Dean Rogers).
+DMR Launcher (package name: `com.aistudio.dmrlauncher.app`) is provided by DMRDev727 (Dean Rogers).
 This Privacy Policy explains how we collect, use, and protect information when you use the app.
 By using DMR Launcher, you agree to this Policy.